Debasish960/my-project-1/README.md

 # my-project-1

-All instructions are available on note.txt
+All instructions are available on Note.txt